unic0rn9k/slas/README.md

 This is because `v` was copied when it was mutated at the line after the first mutation of `source`.

 ### Matricies, tensors and other mathematical types
-At the moment the way I want to implement these types, causes a compiler crash when trying to create 2 objects with the same shape.
+At the moment the way I want to implement these types, causes a compiler crash, when trying to create 2 objects with the same shape.
-For now I'm going to try to create a temporary, and more stable way of dealing with these variations of static multi dimensional arrays.
+For now I'm going to try to create a temporary, and more stable, way of dealing with these variations of static multi dimensional arrays.

-As of now there is a Matrix type, but no tensor type on the stable branch.
+As of now there is a Matrix type, but no tensor type on the master branch.
 The stable matricies are very basic, as I hopefully will be able to replace them with a more generic tensor type soon...

 ```rust